desync-labs/fathom-stablecoin-smart-contracts/README.md

 # PriceFeed

 ## How to use SimplePriceFeed
-The default configuration for deployment specifies that SimplePriceFeed acts as the price feed for XDC collateral.
+The default configuration for deployment specifies that SimplePriceFeed acts as the price feed for NATIVE collateral.
 To alter the price of the collateral, you must first establish the price within SimplePriceFeed and then set the Loan-to-Value (LTV) discounted price in the protocol via the PriceOracle contract.

 ```Solidity=
 //In SimplePriceFeed contract